 - If you can’t desex your pets for any reason, make sure you keep males and females separate.

-Did you know?
-Desexed animals:
+Did you know that desexed animals:

 - Generally live longer and healthier lives